Aby Rosen: Lever House Art Collection

 The Lever House Art Collection is a collection of works commissioned by Rosen for display at the Lever House.
 It is curated by Richard Marshall, an art historian and associate curator for the Whitney Museum.
 The Lever House Art Collection was inaugurated in 2004 featuring a work by Jorge Pardo.
 Other works have included Bride Fight by E.V.
 Day, Hulks by Jeff Koons, and Hello Kitty by Tom Sachs.

 Outside the United States

 Rosen and Fuchs hold a large real estate portfolio in Germany, especially in Frankfurt.
 In early 2007, they bought the headquarters building of the European Central Bank.
 The company also owns the Swift Haus Jungfernstieg in Hamburg.
-This portfolio is administered by their office in Frankfurt.